How to Get Into Stanford: Data & Acceptance Rate & Strategies

 - A look at the demographics of Stanford undergraduates

-- The percent of accepted students that attend the university (yield rate)
+- The percentage of accepted students that attend the university (yield rate)

 - Tips for applying to Stanford